faran4engg/Evolent-CRUD-App/README.md

 ## Installation

+> To proceed with smooth installation you should have Node 8+ version installed in your system

-> This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+> Also, to serve this app in your local please install Angular CLI as this project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 > Please navigate to `Evolent-CRUD-App` folder and run below command to install `node_modules` in order to run this app locally.